 What is the Register of Registrable Controllers (RORC)?

 The RORC is a register maintained privately by corporate entities (i.e. companies, foreign companies and Limited Liability Partnerships (LLPs), unless exempted) with information about their controllers.
-The information maintained in this register includes the names and identifying details of their controllers as well as information on their citizenship or place of registration in the case of legal entities.
+The information maintained in this register includes the names and identifying details of their controllers as well as information on their place of registration in the case of corporate controllers.

-Who can be a “Controller” of a Company?
+Who can be a “Controller” of a Company or Foreign Company?

-A Controller is an individual or a legal entity with a “significant interest” in or “significant control” over the company.
+A Controller is an individual or a legal entity with a “significant interest” in or “significant control” over the company or foreign company.

 Controller based on Significant Interest

-A controller who has a significant interest in a company may include any of the following:
+A controller who has a significant interest in a company or foreign company may include any of the following:

 An individual who has: